ExplicITConsulting/set-outlooksignatures.com/searchtest.md

         }

-        // Function to display suggestions (for autocomplete) function displaySuggestions(query) {
+        // Function to display suggestions (for autocomplete)
-            // This function is called within a try-catch in performSearch,
-            // so we don't need another try-catch here. const suggestions = index.suggest(query, {
-                limit: 5, // Limit the number of suggestions
+        // Now accepts an array of suggestions directly function displaySuggestions(suggestions) {
-                // You can add `fuzzy: true` here if you want fuzzy suggestions });
+            // Remove duplicates from suggestions, as they might appear multiple times const uniqueSuggestions = [...new Set(suggestions)];

-            // For simplicity, we'll just log suggestions to the console.
+            // For simplicity, we'll just log unique suggestions to the console.
-            // In a real UI, you might display these in a dropdown below the search input. if (suggestions.length > 0) {
+            // In a real UI, you might display these in a dropdown below the search input. if (uniqueSuggestions.length > 0) {
-                console.log('Suggestions:', suggestions.map(s => s.suggestion));
+                console.log('Suggestions:', uniqueSuggestions);
             } else {
                 console.log('No suggestions.');
             }